 - Complete the online portion of the application.

 - Request supporting documents.
 Your application is not complete until your transcript(s) or any other needed documents (e.g., proof of certification) are received by PNCB.
 See transcript requirements and address.

 - Submit eligibility documentation of an unofficial transcript of 1 graduate level DBMH course or CE certificates for 30 hours of DBMH CE.

 Requesting ADA Act Special Accommodations?
 Note this on your application and promptly submit a completed Special Accommodations Form.

 Don't forfeit fees!
 It's your responsibility to understand all exam policies, procedures, and requirements before you arrive to test.
-Download your Candidate Testing Handbook now.
+Download your PNCB Exam Candidate Handbook now.

-If you pass, you'll receive a wall certificate and materials to promote your PMHS credential.
+If you pass, you'll receive a wall certificate to promote your PMHS credential.

-Log in to My Documents for your wallet card.
+Log in to your portal for your wallet card.

 Our suggestion is to always list your degree first, then licensure followed by certification.
 Should you have any awards or honors, these come last.
 Listing your highest degree first is fairly standard.
 If you have a non-nursing degree, this would come next then licensure.
 If you have multiple certifications, often people list the one earned first in the first position, and the one earned most recently in the final position.